B2.5 Add and subtract fractions, using appropriate strategies, in various contexts.

 Make Connections Between Operations on Whole Numbers and Operations on Fractions

-Students have already developed a solid understanding of addition and subtraction.
-It is important to make connections between operations on whole numbers and operations on fractions.
+By Grade 8, students have already developed a solid understanding of addition and subtraction.
+It is important to make connections between operations with whole numbers and operations with fractions.
 For example, adding 3 eighths and 2 eighths is the same as adding 3 candies and 2 candies.
+The unit fraction can help to bridge student understanding about operations with whole numbers to fractions.
+For example, by saying "3 one-eighths and 2 one-eighths".
 Only the notation is different and more complex.

 Valuing Informal Procedures to Develop Strategies